caraml-dev/turing/docs/concepts.md

 **Request**: Incoming message from the client to the Turing system.

 **Response**: The Turing workflow involves the pre-processor (Enricher), the model endpoints, the Experiment engine and the post-processor (Ensembler), some of which are optional.
-Each component creates a response which becomes the request to the next component in the workflow (refer to How It Works below).
+Each component creates a response which becomes the request to the next component in the workflow.
 In general, the Response refers to the final response from the Turing system, after passing through all stages.

 **Route**: Model endpoint which may be a Merlin model or any arbitrary URL that can be reached from the Turing infrastructure.